prakashSidd18/blind_augmentation/README.md

     # Time the optimization
     python main_optimization_timing.py <path/to/dataset/>
     ```
-The output of the script will be generated in `./output/` folder in the current directory.
+The script will generate results in `./output/` folder in the current directory.

-The scripts can generate results from multiple dataset/scenes, which can be toggled ON/OFF as desired within the script.
-A separate folder inside the output folder for each dataset will be created.
+Each script can generate results from multiple scenes, which can be toggled ON/OFF as desired.
+A separate folder inside the output folder for each scene will be created.
-The ouput videos can be found in respective dataset folder as `./output/<DATASET>_result_/*.mp4`.
+The ouput videos can be found in respective scene folder as `./output/<SCENE>_result_/*.mp4`.

-For example, results for dataset `flir_noisy_rainbowballmotion` will be stored as `./output/flir_noisy_rainbowballmotion_result_/flir_noisy_rainbowballmotion_result_blurred_composite.mp4` and a comparison with naive approach as `./output/flir_noisy_rainbowballmotion_result_/flir_noisy_rainbowballmotion_result_naive_vs_ours.mp4`.
+For example, results for scene `flir_noisy_rainbowballmotion` will be stored as `./output/flir_noisy_rainbowballmotion_result_/flir_noisy_rainbowballmotion_result_blurred_composite.mp4` and a comparison with naive approach as `./output/flir_noisy_rainbowballmotion_result_/flir_noisy_rainbowballmotion_result_naive_vs_ours.mp4`.

 <a name="4-preprocess"></a>
 ### 4. Pre-process

 All off-the-shelf operator used in this paper are summarized along with their code repositories in the table below.
-The code were used out-of-the-box with pre-trained models provided in their respective repositories.
+These codes were used out-of-the-box with pre-trained models provided in their respective repositories.

 |    Operation    |                                        Method                                        |                                           Code                                           |
 |:---------------:|:------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------:|